Cananito/Cananito.github.io/_generator/content/about-me.md

 * Computer science and [software](software.html) engineering.
 * Reading [books](books.html).
 * Playing [Go](go.html).
 * [Golf](golf.html).
 Mostly playing it, sometimes watching it.
-My favorite events are the 4 majors and the Ryder Cup.
 * Football (soccer).
 Mostly following it, sometimes watching it, but not playing it (too afraid of injuring myself).
 My favorite leagues/tournaments are England’s Premier League, the UEFA Champions League, and the FIFA World Cup.
-My favorite teams are Manchester United and the England national team.
+My favorite team is Manchester United.
 * Watching YouTube, TV, and movies.

 ### Why “cananito”?